steadylearner/Python-Blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 <!--
     Post{
-        subtitle: "Learn how to use Rust Tonic with Postgresql"
+        subtitle: "Learn how to use Tonic to use gRPC in Rust with CRUD examples"
         image: "posts/web/tonic.png",
         image_decription: "Image from the official website",
         tags: "gRPC Tonic Rust How",